-The Tulare County General Plan Background Report Figure 10-1 shows the mineral resource production sites in the County.
-Generally these sites are deposited along the foothill corridor of the Sierra Nevada Mountains.
-The Tulare County General Plan 2030 Update defines mineral resources as naturally occurring materials in the earth that can be utilized for commercial purposes.
-The Background Report states that the most important minerals extracted in Tulare County are sand, gravel, crushed rock and natural gas.
-78 According to the California Department of Conservation, the Plainview planning area lies west of a designated MRZ-3 and northwest of an area under production for Porterville Ready-Mix (Sand Pit).
-79 MRZ-3 is described by the Department of Conservation as an area containing mineral deposits, the significance of which cannot be evaluated from available data.
+According to the California Department of Conservation, the Woodville planning area lies west of a designated MRZ-3 and southwest of an area under production for Porterville Ready-Mix (Sand Pit).89 MRZ-3 is described by the Department of Conservation as an area containing mineral deposits, the significance of which cannot be evaluated from available data.90

-As noted previously, the Draft Plainview Community Plan 2019 does not have any development proposals being considered at this time.
-The Community Plan is being prepared to accommodate a community growth rate of 1.3% consistent with the Tulare County General Plan.
-There is no anticipated impact on the mineral resources as the Project area is away from the nearest zone MRZ-3 and active aggregate producer.
+As noted previously, the Project consists of the proposed Woodville Community Plan and no development proposals are being considered at this time.
+The Plan is being prepared to accommodate an unincorporated community growth rate of 1.3% and is consistent with the Tulare County General Plan.
+As part of the Plan adoption process, an Urban Development Boundary (UDB) will be established; however, it is not anticipated that the UDB would impact mineral resources as the expansion generally would move away from zone MRZ-3.